toolstack/just-likes-and-dislikes/readme.txt

 3. Like Dislike Design Settings

 == Changelog ==
+= 2.6 =
+* Release date: TBD
+* Add: Option to allow row numbers on the top liked/disliked tables.

+= 2.5.1 =
+* Release date: Nov 28, 2023
+* No changes.

 = 2.5 =
 * Release date: Nov 28, 2023
 * Add: Like/dislike column to categories list (unsortable due to technical limits).